 The following are the types of experts you may need:

 If you aren’t using a main contractor, we recommend having a Renovation Schedule.
-Renovation Schedule is a schedule that indicates which experts are coming in on which days and shows the timeframe required for each expert.
+Renovation Schedule indicates which experts are coming in on which days and shows the timeframe required for each expert.

 Sample of how a Renovation Schedule looks:

 Note: The image is only a reference and does not represent the actual timeframe required.

 We recommend contacting experts at least 1 month before your desired start date.
 Some experts may already have their schedule filled up with multiple projects, and it is best to contact them early so you can get your desired dates.